jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

    less the same.
 They do require serialization of keys and values (ouch).

  - **Task queues**: this is for the big boys.
-When you have a complex enough system, you'll feel the need to extract all this heavy-duty logic which is on your way, and be able to push tasks to a shared queue that knows how to distribute the tasks among many workers.
+When you have a complex enough system, you'll feel the need to extract all this heavy-duty logic which is in your way, and be able to push tasks to a shared queue that knows how to distribute the tasks among many workers.
 Kinda like [Celery](http://www.celeryproject.org).
 Making it interact properly with your main application will take more work than both of the above, but it will